 Dr. Steven H. Tallant became the 19th president of Texas A&M University-Kingsville in October 2008.
 He immediately focused on building a leadership team, increasing enrollment, enhancing university facilities and increasing the visibility of the campus through a wider marketing initiative.

-Recruitment and retention remain focal points of his presidency, and these efforts led to an 37 percent increase in enrollment during a five-year period.
-The campus infrastructure also is a priority with approximately $100 million in new construction and renovations on campus, including two new residence halls, a new recreation center and a new dining facility.
+Under his leadership, the campus experienced a 54 percent increase in enrollment over a six-year period and a 44 percent increase in research expenditures.
+Approximately $100 million has been invested in new construction and renovations , including two new residence halls, a new recreation center and a new dining facility.
 This expansion was accompanied by development of a campus master plan to guide growth and construction over the next 50 years.

-He has been recognized for his commitment to higher education and the community many times throughout his career; most recently; he received the President’s Award from the Corpus Christi chapter of the NAACP and the “Humanitarian of the Year” from LULAC Council #1.
+He has been recognized for his commitment to higher education and the community many times throughout his career; most recently; he received the 2013 “Citizen of the Year Award” from the Kingsville Noon Rotary Club and the 2013 “Community Leader Award” from LULAC Council 1.
+He also is a recipient of the President’s Award from the Corpus Christi chapter of the NAACP and the “Humanitarian of the Year” from LULAC Council #1.
 In 2011, he was named “Citizen of the Year” by the Kingsville Chamber of Commerce and in 2010 he was named “Newsmaker of the Year” by the Kingsville Record.
-The Kleberg Hispanic Chamber of Commerce honored him with its “Special Leadership Award” in 2011.
+The Kleberg Hispanic Chamber of Commerce honored him with is “Special Leadership Award” in 2011.

 In 2012, Texas A&M University System Chancellor John Sharp appointed him to the Texas A&M System Office of Sponsored Research Services Advisory Board.
 The same year, State Representative Todd Hunter appointed him to the Education Workforce Task Force in Corpus Christi.